 If you are considering updating or changing your software, consider what your Single Touch Payroll requirements are.
-Speak to us first about your options and we recommend Xero which will be Single Touch Payroll compliant and provide a simple, easy way to meet your obligations each reporting period.
+Speak to us first about your options and we recommend Xero which is Single Touch Payroll compliant and provides a simple, easy way to meet your obligations each reporting period.
 Not to mention all the other cool stuff it does!

 Don’t have a BAS Agent?
 That’s no problem – we can help you!
 Check out our services here.

 - Consider your needs.

 - Make sure you have Single Touch Payroll compliant software.